targetteal/o2-en/en_US/2.2/meta-agreements.md

 For examples of election processes for the _Select Mode_, check the **Pattern Library**.

-The format of the _Select Mode_ can be further limited using a _Restriction_, provided that the original goal and the rules above are met.
+The format of the _Select Mode_ can be further limited using a _Restriction_, provided that the original goal is maintained and the rules above are met.

 ### 5.7 Care Mode